hpi-sam/digital-fuesim-manv/README.md

 This is a realtime application.
 The single point of truth for the whole state of an exercise is the server.
-Each client is connected to the server via a [websocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) connection.
+Each client is connected to the server via a [websocket connection](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
-Via [SocketIO](https://socket.io/docs) it is also possible to easily send [acknowledgements](https://socket.io/docs/v4/emitting-events/#acknowledgements).
+Via [socket.io](https://socket.io/docs) it is also possible to easily send [acknowledgements](https://socket.io/docs/v4/emitting-events/#acknowledgements).

 ### State, actions and reducers